pokt-network/smt/MerkleSumTree.md

 #### General Tree Structure

-In reality the only nodes that actually hold a sum value are the `sumLeafNode` types and all other nodes store their sum as part of their digest.
-However, for the sake of visualisation the sum is included in all nodes.
+The only nodes that hold a separate sum value are the `sumLeafNode` nodes, while all other nodes store their sum as part of their digest.
+For the purposes of visualization, the sum is included in all nodes.

 ```mermaid
 graph TB